emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 to set this explicitly.
 Note that MAIN_MODULE and SIDE_MODULE mode 2 do *not* set this, so that we still do normal DCE on them, and in that case you must keep relevant things alive yourself using exporting.

+.. note:: Applicable during both linking and compilation

+.. note:: This setting is deprecated

 Default value: false